Native App Design • UI Design

 West Town Groom & Board

-This exploratory design project transforms the average pet grooming appointment into a delightful experience through utility and whimsy.
+This exploratory design project transforms the average pet grooming appointment into a delightful experience through utility with a touch of whimsy.

 Project goal

-Through this exploratory design project, I set out to upscale the pet parent experience by creating a mobile solution that would introduce an element of joy while simplify scheduling services.
+Through this exploratory project, I wanted to explore a design for a mobile solution that would introduce an element of joy while simplifying scheduling pet grooming services.

 Solution